-Maine Registry of Certified Nursing Assistants & Direct Care Workers
+Maine Registry of Certified Nursing Assistants and Direct Care Workers

-What is the Certified Nursing Assistant & Direct Care Worker Registry?
+What is the Certified Nursing Assistant and Direct Care Worker Registry?

 Why are Direct Care Workers Placed on the Registry?

-Per Certified Nursing Assistant and Direct Care Worker Registry Rules 10-144 Ch.
-128 the State of Maine must maintain a registry of Direct Care Workers who have criminal convictions in the last ten years and/or substantiated findings of abuse, neglect, or misappropriation of property.
+In accordance with 22 MRS §1812-G (2-C) and Certified Nursing Assistant and Direct Care Worker Registry Rule 10-144 Ch.
+128, the State of Maine must maintain a registry of Direct Care Workers who have criminal convictions in the last ten years and/or substantiated findings of abuse, neglect, or misappropriation of property.

 Certified Nursing Assistant Qualifications

 You will need to successfully complete an approved 180-hour CNA training course before you can be placed on the CNA Registry.
 You may also be placed on the Maine CNA Registry if you are able to provide official documentation of formal CNA training that meets Maine’s rule requirements and federal regulations , or (if you qualify) successfully complete the “Non-Traditional CNA Competency Testing Evaluation” testing.

 You can fill out and submit the Certified Nursing Assistant Application (PDF) with the appropriate documentation attached, as detailed in the application, if you are new CNA applicant, a CNA relocating from another state, or a CNA who has been inactive on the Maine registry for more than two years.
 You may also apply online.

 How to Do a Registry Look-up